Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 npx lint-staged
 ```

 > P.S: You do not need to run the `lint-staged` command manually.
-If you follow all instructions, and set up the template correctly, a pre-commit task would be automatically triggered, whenever you try to make any code commit to Github, thereby - linting and formatting your code automatically, while also ensuring commit standards.
+If you follow all instructions, and set up the template correctly, a pre-commit task would be automatically triggered - whenever you try to make any code commit to Github, thereby - linting and formatting your code automatically, while also ensuring commit standards.
 >
 > All Lint-staged configurations can be found inside the `.lintstagedrc.json` file.